PabloRR100/Recursive_Networks/README.md

 Number of Parameters = (8 · 8 · 3 · M) + (3 · 3 · M^2) + (2 · M) + (64 · M · 10 + 10)
 - **CASE:** L = 16, M = 32 --> Parameters = 35.914  --> ***Ensemble size allowed = 5***

+## Ensemble of Networks
+One advantage of building an equivalent network with less parameters, is that under the constraint of a fixed number of parameters, we can build an ensemble of the recursive networks to reach the same number of parameters.

+However, it is possible to come up with different strategies on how to implement the ensemble.
+In the next figure, we show some of the possibilities we consider.

+![ensemble_options][ensemble_options]

+The most *"naïve"* implementation would correspond to letter B. It consist on an ensemble of E independent recursive networks, where the number of parameters will be E*(parameters of 1 network).

 ### Custom Recursive Implementation:
 One bottleneck we find in the recursive implementation, is that 10% of the total number of the parameters lay on the classification matrix.
-Theefore, we propose an alternative to include one more convolutional layer before the flattening with less output channels *(F, where F<M)*.
+Theefore, we propose an alternative, (which is represented in option *C*), to include one more convolutional layer before the flattening with less output channels *(F, where F<M)*.
 This extra layers is a new source of parameters, but reduces the size of the classification matrix, since now depends on *F*.
 The only constraint to ensure a reduction in the total number of parameters is that: *640M > 9F^2 + 642F*.

 ![recursive_custom][custom_recursive_img]